 Which currency in 2011 has the best chance of coming out on top in the forex and why?
+What are the best class action rebates available in 2017.

 The forex market is a very volatile one and that is due highly to the forex determinants.
 This situation makes it very difficult to forecast the trend of currency movement.
 However, with relevant education involving the use of marketing tools, together with marketing analysis forex forecasting can be conducted to a reasonable limit; reasonable because no matter how exhaustive the analysis might be, it is still subject to factors that could change overtime to make nonsense of the previous forecast.
 So it is not surprising to see a well analyzed currency forecast disgraced by a last minute surprising market swing.
 In the spirit of forecasting, experts like the FFC, have put tools together to evaluate the market and releases a possible forecast for major currencies.
 Which currency will come out tops in the coming years is the question making the round in every financial trading forum, below is a discussion on one of the major currencies that may just rise to the top of the currency table.